 One of the highlights for me would have had to be playing in the St Anne's first basketball team, allowing me to truly immerse myself in schooling life and culture and become fully connected to the community of the school, always feeling overwhelmingly supported by the student sections war cries at every game.
 Exchange also provided me with the opportunity to make lifelong friendships and connections, some of which were so strong I actually returned to South Africa at the end of the year to visit them again!
 Inevitably, there were many cultural differences in South Africa compared to Australia.
-This allowed me to open my eyes to the world around me, and the underprivileged and poverty many live in and face every day - something that I was not previously exposed to firsthand.
+This allowed me to open my eyes to the world around me, and the underprivilege and poverty many live in and face every day - something that I was not previously exposed to firsthand.
 This encouraged and provided me with the opportunity to help out in any way possible, spending many schooling afternoons teaching at underprivileged schools and trying to bring as much happiness as possible to them.
 My time at St Anne's is something I will never forget, and I feel so fortunate to have been given this opportunity.
-I would like to thank Ms Curtis, Ms Gorrie, Mr Gilfillan (exchange co-ordinator at St Anne's) and especially Ms Watson for making this incredible opportunity possible.